Individual Insurance Plans in Canada

 What Is an Individual Insurance Plan?

-An individual insurance plan (also called private or personal insurance) is coverage you purchase directly from an insurance provider — not through an employer.
-It's the critical bridge between provincial care and total protection.
+An individual insurance plan (also called private or personal insurance) is coverage purchased directly from an insurance provider.
+It serves as a supplement to provincial care for broader protection.

 It's ideal for: